-\$375,238, grants receivable totaling \$75,000, and a receivable due from a related party totaling \$29,248.
+The Organization regularly monitors liquidity to meet its operating needs and other contractual commitments, while also striving to maximize the usage of its available funds.
+The Organization has various sources of liquidity at its disposal totaling \$761,824 and \$479,486 as of December 31, 2020 and 2019, respectively.
+Sources of liquidity, as of December 31, 2020, include cash totaling \$559,823, grants receivable totaling \$150,000, and a receivable due from a related party totaling \$52,001.
 There are no assets subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the balance sheet date.
 Grants receivable includes those subject to implied time restrictions but are expected to be collected within one year.
 For purposes of analyzing resources available to meet general expenses over a 12-month period, the Organization considers all expenses related to its ongoing activities of advocacy of early education for Tennessee's third graders.

-In addition to the financial assets available to meet general expenses over the next 12 months, the Organization operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenses not covered by sources of liquidity at December 31, 2019.
+In addition to the financial assets available to meet general expenses over the next 12 months, the Organization operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenses not covered by sources of liquidity as of December 31, 2020.